windkh/node-red-node-telegrambot/README.md

 ## Basics
 ### Authentication
 The *Telegram client receiver* node receives messages from like a telegram client.
 You need to login with a phone-number and an API ID and API Hash in order to be able to receive message under your own user name.
+In addition to that you can also login using a bot token retrieved from @botfather.

 You can create an API ID and Hash when you login to your telegram account here https://my.telegram.org/auth Then go to 'API Development Tools' and create your API ID and API Hash.
 Both are required when configuring your nodes.
 The nodes login only once to create a so-called session string.
 This string can be created from within